A Travel Guide to Puglia: Luxury Villas, Boutique Hotels & Authentic Experiences

 Northern Puglia encompasses coastal towns such as Bari, Monopoli and Polignano a Mare, but for me the crown jewel of the region is Valle d’Itria.
 The Itria Valley is home to what came to be my favorite towns in Puglia (more on that in a bit), as well as the iconic towns of Alberobello and Ostuni.
 Alberobello is best known for its stunning collection of trulli, the traditional Apulian style of whitewashed stone huts with beehive-like roofs.
 Trulli are found throughout the Itria Valley, and many villas available for rent - including the one we booked - are built in the trulli style.
 Another thing you’ll notice throughout the valley is lush greenery, a major distinction from the more barren landscapes further south.
 The juxtaposition of plentiful trees and striking trulli makes for idyllic scenery that I simply fell in love with.
 And while towns like Ostuni and Alberobello do not disappoint, my personal favorites were the smaller towns of Locorotondo and Cisternino.
 It’s important to note that even the larger and more famous cities of Ostuni and Alberobello didn’t feel particularly overcrowded; compared to Rome, Florence or Venice, they would seem close to empty.
 But Locorotondo and Cisternino were even more off the grid.

 Locorotondo was just 10-15 minutes away from us by car and had the most gorgeous old town with zero crowds.
 We kept waiting for the shoe to drop, assuming there must be some reason every cute restaurant and bar wasn’t overflowing with tourists, yet regardless of the time or day of the week, it remained incredibly charming.
-One of our favorite finds, just outside of the old town, was Ottolire, a stunning boutique hotel with the best restaurant we encountered in Puglia.
+One of our favorite finds, just outside of the old town, was Ottolire, a stunning boutique hotel home to Vule, one of the best restaurants we encountered in Puglia.
 Ottolire was recommended to us by our local friends and was somewhere I would’ve never been able to find without either being in the area for an extended period of time or having connections.
 It just goes to show how essential our own travel is as advisors in order to be able to really deliver for our clients.
 Again, nothing can replace first-hand knowledge.

 Where to stay in Puglia

+Borgo Egnazia continues to be a sensational property, much loved by all of the Craft team.
+When compared with the masserias, there's no question that it feels big, and perhaps ever so slightly impersonal.
 While being highly regarded throughout the industry, I had once heard Borgo Egnazia referred to by a fellow advisor -whose opinion I greatly value- as “Italian five-star Disney World”.
-This comment always stuck in my mind a bit, and I wondered whether the hotel would be the right fit for high-end travelers who’d be arriving to Puglia after staying in our Italian favorites like JK Roma or Rosewood Castiglion del Bosco, where intimacy and exclusivity are the name of the game.
+This comment always stuck in my mind a bit, and I’d once wondered whether the hotel would be the right fit for high-end travelers who’d be arriving to Puglia after staying in our Italian favorites like JK Roma or Rosewood Castiglion del Bosco, where intimacy and exclusivity are the name of the game.But the reality is that their service and attention to detail at Borgo Egnazia is exceptional, and no guest would ever feel like a number while there.

 Yet despite its massive 45 acre compound with 144 rooms, Borgo Egnazia does not feel overwhelming in the least.
 The spaces have all been intentionally designed to feel cozy, and everything is executed in a way to make each guest feel like the star of the show.
 The location alongside Savelletri and Fasano couldn’t be better, with direct access to fantastic beach (and two beach clubs), plus a plethora of restaurants in both towns.
 Within a 20 minute drive, you can find yourself at the majority of Puglia’s most noteworthy towns.
 But with seven restaurants on site, you never have an obligation to leave to experience great cuisine.
 As much as I love golf, I don’t typically prefer hotels with golf courses.
-But Borgo Egnazia has a fantastic one, and because it’s not really visible immediately from the property, it does not have the feel of a golf resort, something which I think gives it a more elevated vibe.
+Borgo Egnazia does however has a fantastic one, and because it’s not really visible immediately from the property, it does not have the feel of a golf resort, something which I think gives it a more elevated vibe.

 Funnily enough, we ran into a couple at Borgo Egnazia who had also been guests at Castle Elvira during our stay.
 They remarked that while prior to the trip, they would have thought they would be more “Elvira” type travelers, in the end they couldn’t believe how intimate Borgo Egnazia felt and how much they loved it.
 They actually found Borgo Egnazia to feel much more private and romantic, despite being so much bigger than Castle Elvira.